 Whether you sell online software or power tools, showing your customers how to use your product is always a win-win.

 Once a sale has been made, many companies forget about the importance of following up with customers.
 Videos provide the perfect way to follow up in emails.
-They can help to build customer loyalty by giving them tips and tricks, thanking them for their support.
+They can help to build customer retention and loyalty by giving them tips and tricks, thanking them for their support.
 Here a personalized GIF or short video can do the trick!

 Video emailing can save time for both receivers and senders.
 Videos provide one of the best ways to offer information and can make complex subjects easier to understand.